1970 “Scrooge,” starring Albert Finney

 Frances Cuka ….
 Mrs. Cratchit

 Karen Scargill ….
 Kathy Cratchit

 Below are a series of images I scanned in from an issue of Life magazine from 1970, in which a photographer took a series of images of the characters using a special process which makes them appear antique.
 I was thrilled to find this feature, and I hope you enjoy seeing it.
 This is quite possibly the only place you will ever see these photos!
-If there are seen on others sites, most likely, there were copied from here.
+If they are seen on other sites, most likely, they were copied from here.